 There is a very popular viewing area that gives you a great overlook of Columbia River Gorge and it is known as the Vista House.
 It is located on the scenic road that leads down into the many waterfalls and hikes that are part of the Columbia River Gorge and if you’re into beautiful overlooks, this is an area I’d recommend you stop at.

-5) Historic Columbia River Highway scenic drive:
+5) Do the Historic Columbia River Highway scenic drive:

 There are actually 2 scenic drives along the Oregon side of Columbia River Gorge:

-The second is I 84, the interstate that is parallel to this scenic road, and gives you a further and bigger view of the gorge from a distance.
+- The second is I84, the interstate that is parallel to this scenic road, and gives you a further and bigger view of the gorge from a distance.

 Both scenic drives are beautiful and worth taking.
 One thing you can try is enter this region through one road and exit through the other one.
 I have driven through both and loved both.
 Either way, this scenic drive is on my personal list of scenic drives to check out in North America and when you do this drive too, I think you’ll agree.

-6) Dry Creek Falls:
+6) Hike up to Dry Creek Falls:

 Dry Creek Falls is also a beautiful waterfall to explore inside Columbia River Gorge.
 There is a beautiful trail leading to this waterfall that people can take, which reminds me of Niagara Falls that is on Vancouver Island (not the other one).

-7) Wakheena Falls:
+7) Explore Wakheena Falls:

 Wakheena Falls is a very step like waterfall that is very close to Multonomah Falls.
 It has a beautiful, zig zag trail going up to the top of it.

 In the picture to the right you can see the waterfall itself at the highest part of that picture, which turns into a beautiful river as it works it’s way downstream.
 People often explore much of Columbia River Gorge by starting here and walking towards Multonomah Falls after.

-One of the trails works its way up to the waterfall.
+- One of the trails works its way up to the waterfall.

-The second trail works east to Multonomah Falls.
+- The second trail works east to Multonomah Falls.

 People can choose which one to take depending on the goal/hike they are doing.
 Some choose to start by working to the top of the falls, then working their way down and then across to Multonomah Falls.
 A parking area is available right by Wakheena Falls if people want to stop there and just enjoy the view of just want to do only one of the hikes.
 Additionally, connecting hikes are available too.

 8) Fairy Falls: